amit-shochat/AWS-eks_terraform/README.md

 └── variables.tf
 </pre>

-Please be sure that you have kubectl and awc-cli install.
+Please be sure that you have kubectl and aws-cli installed.

 ***Get started***
 Clone the repo